SenTzu01/pimatic-telegram/README.md

 - 'send telegram KingOfMyCastle "ALERT!
 Pimatic detected movement in room: $room while nobody is home!
 You may want to check if someone is unexpectely making you a cup of tea"'
 - 'send video telegram to KingOfMyCastle QueenofMyCastle "/home/pi/front_door_camera.mp4"'
 - 'when telegram received "turn off heating" then set temp of Thermostat to 15'
+- 'when it is 08:00 and $phone-child.location is not "School" send gps telegram to parent "$phone-child.latitude;$phone-child.longitude"

 Messaging command examples:
 - 'help' - lists available built-in commands and user-defined predicates